Reincarnation

 MY BIRTH DAY, DAY ONE:

 It is sometime between November 15 2053, and November 15, 2073.
 A few hours ago I fell asleep.
-I have awoken to a dream, a bright light like at the end of a tunnel is opening up before me.
-I can hear the muffled sound of machines, and people voices and alarms coming from the light, which I now see is a portal.
+I have awoken to a dream, a bright light at the end of a tunnel is opening up before me.
+I can hear the muffled sound of machines, and peoples voices and alarms coming from the light, which I now see is a portal.
 I am being swept along, closer and closer to the light.

 As I am discharged from my mother’s womb, I have to close my eyes.
 The light is too bright.
 I feel the slight pain as my umbilical cord is clipped and I am totally separated from my mother.
 I am being passed around from person to person, and finally my mother takes me in her arms, “what a beautiful boy you are,” she says to me and kisses me.
 She is SO HUGE!
 Everyone and everything is huge!
 It finally dawns on me what has happened: a few hours, days, weeks, ago I was a retired journalist living with my wife in Eureka California.
 Now I am a new born infant.
-The last thing I remember from my old life was Ceridwen, my wife and soul mate of many lifetimes, kissing me and saying good night.
+The last I remember from my old life was Ceridwen, my wife and soul mate of many lifetimes, kissing me and saying good night.
 I have no memories of anything between then and now.

 A man comes to me and takes me from the bassinette.
 I’m trying to get a good look at him.
 I know this is not my mother.
 He strips the diaper from me, cleans me up with some cloths and puts a fresh diaper no me.
 Then he carries me into another room, where my mother awaits in her bed.
 He hands me over to her, and she once again presents her breast to me.
 I hungrily take in as much of her milk as I can, and I fall asleep in the process.

 I have roughly figured out that about six days have passed since my birth.
 I have ascertained that from what I can remember from past lives, when I raised children of my own.
 Days seem to be twenty four hours long.
 The first few days after my birth, the breast was presented to me about every hour.
-After a few days this was cut down to every two hours.
-Now it happens every three.
+After a few weeks this was cut down to every three hours.
+Now it happens every four.
 In between feedings I sleep, but I am starting to take time to think about what is happening to me, and also to calculate the passage of time, and I am starting to take note of my surroundings.

 The man who comes to me sometimes when I cry I think must be my father.
 He’s a big guy (well, everyone is big except me).
 He has hair on his face which I can reach for with my hands and pull.
 This makes him laugh.
 He is also wearing some metal object that covers his eyes.
 I grab at that too.
 He picks me up and holds my chest against his shoulder.
 I can see what is behind him.
 I notice he wears something on his head.
 I grab at that, but it is attached somehow.
 He has lots of hair on his head.
 I have no hair.
 Not anywhere.
 He hands me off to mother.